mshilts1/micro4R/README.md

 If you’re running this with your own data, set ‘where’ to the path where your fastq files are stored.
 If you leave it empty (e.g., run `dada2_wrapper()`, it will default to your current working directory.)
+‘chatty’ was set to FALSE because tons of information gets printed to the console otherwise; I’d recommend setting it to TRUE (the default) when you’re processing data for real, as the information is useful, just too much here.

+Next, we want to assign taxonomy to the reads.

 Move information to the bottom for anyone who wants more details